EnergyArchmage/EplusGridDev/design/FY2016/Electrical Storage Improvements.md

 - Electric storage discharge controlled to follow a prescribed meter
 - Electric storage discharge controlled to regulate net export to the grid for time-of-day net metering or distribution grid voltage regulation.

-In addition, EnergyPlus lacks EMS actuators that are needed to allow users to write their own custom supervisory control programs using the EMS.
+In addition, EnergyPlus lacks EMS actuators needed to allow users to write their own custom supervisory control programs using the EMS.

 New capabilities to handle grid-connected storage and more versatile storage control capabilities are justified to allow users to model such systems and to compare the performance of thermal energy storage to electric power storage.